 Have you ever tried taking portrait photos on your phone camera?
 Whatever the answer, it’s always a great idea.
 People’s faces can say a lot about the culture, traditions, lifestyle, and emotions of the country you are visiting.

 Remember: Asking for permission first and being kind always go a long way!

-One of the main benefits of portrait photography with a smartphone is being able to capture real emotions without coming across as intrusive or intimidating.
+One of the main benefits of portrait photography and videography with a smartphone is being able to capture real emotions without coming across as intrusive or intimidating.
 Something that frequently happens with DLSR photography.

-There’s no better way to give the feeling of the depth and atmosphere surrounding you in the photo than to picture a person in it.
+There’s no better way to give the feeling of the depth and atmosphere surrounding you in the photo or clip than to picture a person in it.

 On the other hand, remember to take a few images of yourself.
 Ask your trip companion to help you with that or, if you don’t have one, do it yourself.
-A smartphone tripod won’t take much space in a backpack and will give you the possibility to create unforgettable memories.
+As we’ve seen, a smartphone gimbal or tripod won’t take much space in your backpack and will give you the possibility to create unforgettable memories.